gavinmyers/resume/README.md

 <p>I'm a 'full stack' programmer with experience building web applications from the ground up,
 this includes vps setup, database design, application design, UI design, implementation, build execution and deployment.

-<p> I primarily use VIM for development and my distro of choice was crunchbang but I'm getting used to the latest
+<p> I primarily use VIM for development and my distro of choice was crunchbang (Openbox!) but I'm getting used to the latest
-iteration of Gnome.
+iteration of Gnome & Ubuntu 13.04.
 The technologies I am most interested in are python, clojure, go, nodejs, redis, coffeescript, nginx, groovy and grails.